 Usually three entities are involved: The principal, which starts the process by obtaining the bond; the obligee, who is the payee; and the surety, which provides compensation to the obligee in the principal’s place if the principal cannot pay.

 Two examples of surety bail bonds are replevin and injunction surety bonds.
 Replevin bail bonds handles any property that may be in question, whereas injunction bonds deals with restraining a party from taking action.

 Receiving Money Back From the Court

-Although the bail may be released, there is a huge possibility that the court will keep a small amount as an administrative fee.
+Although the bail may be returned, there is a huge possibility that the court will keep a small amount as an administrative fee.

-First settled in the early 1800s by Joseph Dunman
+- Humble was first settled in the early 1800s by Joseph Dunman.

-Humble has wonderful attractions such as the Botanical Gardens, Humble Historical Museum, and Sheldon Lake State Park
+- Humble has wonderful attractions, such as the Botanical Gardens and Humble Historical Museum.

-- For more information or fun facts, search Humble, TX.
+- For more information or fun facts, go to Humble, TX‘s official website.